shendenagesh/terraform-eks/README.md

 # terraform-eks
-A sample repository to create EKS on AWS using Terraform.
+Create EKS on AWS using Terraform.